-The Company's average on and off-balance sheet assets for the preceding four-year period are less than €100m and as such it does not meets the criteria of the paragraph 26(8) of the Law.
+The Company's average on and off-balance sheet assets for the preceding four-year period are less than €100m and as such it meets the criteria of the paragraph 26(8) of the Law.
 Therefore, the Company is exempted from the disclosure requirement regarding ESG.

-10. APPENDIX - SPECIFIC REFERENCE TO THE IFR
+9. APPENDIX - SPECIFIC REFERENCES TO THE IFR